-One day the girls and I were shopping for a gift at a Christian bookstore and an elderly woman struck up a conversation.
+One day the girls and I were shopping for a gift at a local bookstore and an elderly woman struck up a conversation.
 We chatted for a bit and talked about the girls and I swear God was speaking through her.
 She said,

 “Your oldest is your mercy and the youngest is your grace.”

 Today I want to talk about my Mercy…Madison Leigh.
 She was born on the U.S.M.C birthday on a Marine Corps base: I wasn’t ready, I wasn’t sure, and I don’t think I was happy in my current situation.
 Everything about the pregnancy and birth was difficult but my time with her has been more than easy.
 In all of God’s glory I still to this day am not sure why He blessed me with her.